 This course is made possible via the relationship between Poland CSD and Herkimer County Community College's College Now program.
 Students enrolled in SC 118: Fundamentals of Human Anatomy and Physiology will receive college credits to begin their college careers.
 Because it is a college level course, students in the class will find that I run it as closely to a college course experience as I can.
 There is a textbook that must be read throughout each unit, APA format papers to be written, labs to be completed, and an online platform that requires homework and study modules to be finished.
 All of these requirements are standard for the college classroom and therefore will be woven into every marking period.

 Anatomy and Physiology can be a challenging class at any institution.
 This full year course will provide students with an excellent foundation for further learning in anatomy and physiology, general science, nursing, pharmacology, dentistry, veterinary sciences, radiology, psychology, and any other medical profession one can think of.
 I do my very best to keep the instruction serious, eye-opening, interesting, and fun!

 Welcome to Field Biology!

-Field Biology is a full year elective course designed to build students' knowledge in biology through hands-on, project-based assignments.
+Field Biology is a full year elective course designed to build students' knowledge of biology through hands-on, project-based assignments.
 We are outdoors as often as possible, weather permitting!
 Students gain deeper knowledge in a multitude of areas including: botany, dendrology, hydroponics, soil science, hydrology, ecology, and zoology, to name a few.
-More so than most courses, consistent attendance is crucial to success in Field Biology because we do work with live specimens, go outdoor for our studies, and spend class time working on the completion of project components.
-My goals for students in this course: be hands-on, expand your thinking, get outdoors, and enjoy nature!
+More so than most courses, consistent attendance is crucial to success in Field Biology because we do work with live specimens, go outdoors for our studies, and spend class time working on the completion of project components.
+My goals for students enrolled in field biology: be hands-on, expand your thinking, get outdoors, and enjoy nature!

 Prerequisite: successful completion of Living Environment is required in order to take this course.